Acacia binervia: Taxonomy

+In 1798, German botanist Johann Christoph Wendland first described this species as Mimosa binervia in his Botanische Beobachtungen: nebst einigen neuen Gattungen und Arten.
+In 1919 James Francis Macbride transferred the species to Acacia as A. binervia and the change was published in Contributions of the Gray Herbarium of Harvard University.
+The specific epithet (binervia) refers to the phyllodes having two veins, although there are usually three to five more or less prominent veins.

 Distribution and habitat

-Acacia binervia is found in central New South Wales from the Hunter Region south, and to Bungonia in the southwest, and continuing south into Victoria.
+Coast myall is found in central New South Wales from the Hunter Region south, and to Bungonia in the southwest, and continuing south into Victoria.
 In the Sydney basin, it grows on a variety of soils and associated plant communities—alluvial soils, sandstone-, shale- or trachyte-based soils, generally with good drainage.
 It grows in dry sclerophyll forest, associated with such species as yellow bloodwood (Corymbia eximia), grey gum (Eucalyptus punctata), narrow-leaved ironbark (E. crebra), mugga ironbark (E. sideroxylon), or more open woodland with narrow-leaved ironbark and black cypress pine (Callitris endlicheri), and riparian (riverbank) forest with river peppermint (E. elata) and gossamer wattle (Acacia floribunda).
+There is a single record from the upper Snowy River in Victoria.

 Ecology

 Acacia binervia regenerates from bushfire by a soil-borne seedbank, the seeds germinate and grow after fire while adult plants are killed.
+The plant is reportedly toxic to livestock as the foliage phyllodes contain prussic acid.
 The frequency of fire for the cycle to persist is anywhere from 10 to 50 years.
-It is useful to bees in the honey industry.
+Coast myall is useful to bees in the honey industry.

+Conservation status

+Coast myall is listed as "critically endangered" in Victoria in the Flora and Fauna Guarantee Act 1988.